OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/media-services/media-services-dotnet-live-encode-with-onpremises-encoders.md

         public static IChannel CreateAndStartChannel()
         {
-            //If you want toochange hello Smooth fragments tooHLS segment ratio, you would set hello ChannelCreationOptions’s Output property.
+            //If you want to change the Smooth fragments to HLS segment ratio, you would set the ChannelCreationOptions’s Output property.

             IChannel channel = _context.Channels.Create(
             new ChannelCreationOptions